nus-cs2103-AY2021S2/tp/docs/team/noelmathewisaac.md

         * Justification: This feature makes it much easier for the user to categorise and filter out tasks belonging to a certain category.
-By tagging tasks with relevant keywords, the user can later retrieve all the tasks from the same cateogory really quickly instead of manually looking through all the tasks.
+By tagging tasks with relevant keywords, the user can later retrieve all the tasks from the same category really quickly instead of manually looking through all the tasks.
-        * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+        * Highlights: The implementation involved some changes to existing logic and addition of commands and test cases.
         * Relevant PRs: [\#36](https://github.com/AY2021S2-CS2103T-W14-4/tp/pull/36)
     * #### UI Design and Enhancement
-      * What it does: Designed and enhanced the UI to make it more seamless and user friendly, while also being simple and functional.
+      * What it does: Designed and enhanced the UI to make it more seamless and user-friendly, while also being simple and functional.
-      * Justification: A great user interface is essential to the user expereince and will help in user retention and overall motivation to use the app.
+      * Justification: A great user interface is essential to the user experience and will help in user retention and overall motivation to use the app.
       * Highlights: The UI design involved getting feedback from multiple user.
 The color scheme and layout of the UI was designed to be simple and intuitive.
 The implementation of the tab feature was quite challenging and